RounakTripathi/RounakTripathi/README.md

 About Me = {
-"I find joy in crafting elegant solutions through the art of coding.", "Proficient in languages like C++ and Java, I navigate the digital realm with expertise.", "My expertise extends to the intricate web technologies of NextJS, Golang, and DevOps, where I blend creativity and functionality seamlessly.", "I am more than a student; I am a creator, a problem solver, and a Developer."
+"I find joy in crafting elegant solutions through the art of coding.", "Proficient in languages like C++ and Java, I navigate the digital realm with expertise.", "My expertise extends to the intricate web technologies of MERN Stack & Cloud Computing.", "I am more than a student; I am a creator, a problem solver, and a Developer."
 "Together, let's push the boundaries of what's possible and shape a future powered by code. ✨" }